jdomainapp/jda/examples/courseman/ReadMe.md

 </modules>
 ```

-Refer to the ReadMe file in the example project for details.
+Refer to the [swgen/ReadMe.md](swgen/ReadMe.md) file in the example project for details.

 ## Example: mosar (`jda-eg-coursemanmosar`)
 This example project extends `jda-eg-coursemansw` to demonstrate support for RESTful software.